Transfer Credit

 Why didn't a course transfer into NSCC?

-- You didn't receive a final grade of “C minus” or higher.
+You didn't receive a final grade of “C minus” or higher (or you didn’t receive the minimum grade required by your program).

-- The course(s) is not equivalent to NSCC course(s).
+The course(s) is not directly equivalent to an NSCC course.

-- You received a grade of "P" for passing (unless the transcript defines P as being a “C minus” or higher, it will not transfer into NSCC.
-You will need to get documentation from the College that the final grade was a “C minus” or higher).
+You received a grade of "P" for passing.
+If the transcript does not define “P" as being a “C-” or higher, it will not transfer into NSCC.
+You will need to get documentation from the College that the final grade was a “C-” or higher.

-- The course did not apply to your Program of Study.
+The course is not required in your Program of Study.

 How can I request a re-evaluation of my transcript?